 - Front desk payments in Mews Operations: Guests can choose their preferred currency directly on the terminal, using Mews Terminal S1 or S2.

-- In-person outlet payments in Mews POS: Guests can select their home currency when paying in restaurants, bars, or other outlets, when using Mews Terminal S1 or S2.
+- In-person outlet payments in Mews POS: Guests can select their home currency when paying in restaurants, bars, or other outlets, using Mews Terminal S1 or S2.

 - Mews Kiosk: Self-service payments.